-To demonstrate this, we evaluate the computation overhead of our implementation and that of a previous implementation [19].
+To demonstrate this, we evaluate the computation overhead of our implementation and that of a previous implementation [35].
 The computation time of both implementations with increasing pattern length is shown in Figure 4.
 For small values of m, our computation time is slightly longer, because of the overhead of creating our data structure.
 However, as m increases, the previous implementation increases quadratically, whereas our implementation increases linearly.
-The quadratic growth is caused by the separate processing of patterns of length 1, then the patterns of length 2, and so on, which introduces a quadratic term due to the summation of the pattern lengths: $\sum{i=1}^{m} i = \frac{m^2 + m}{2}$.
+The quadratic growth is caused by the separate processing of patterns of different lengths, i.e., the patterns of length 1, then the patterns of length 2, and so on, which introduces a quadratic term due to the summation of the pattern lengths: $\sum{i=1}^{m} i = \frac{m^2 + m}{2}$.